-- Ensure your work is grounded in racial equity and social justice.12 - Review your response strategy with an equity lens.12 A survey in 2018 by PEAK Grantmaking and Frontline Solutions found that 56% of funders had a formal equity statement.12 When PEAK conducted a flash survey of its members, it found that so far only around 10% of funders are reporting that they are collecting any demographic data for leaders and nonprofits or beneficiaries they serve.12The focus on demographic data is essential if philanthropy truly wants to assess and improve its track record on equity and inclusion.12 - Move money simply and equitable12 Adapt grantmaking processes, procedures, technology, and communication12 To ensure that philanthropy's response is equitable, take into account communities that have been marginalized or left out of traditional grantmaking practices. - Track your grants' intended impact and community reach.
-Nonprofits may easily share key details about who they are, whom they serve, and any specific COVID-19 response.12 - Allocate money to organizations led by Black, Indigenous and people of color (BIPOC) communities.12 - Increase payout rate.11 - Be transparent by sharing your giving and program data.12
+- Ensure your work is grounded in racial equity and social justice.12 - Review your response strategy with an equity lens.
+A survey in 2018 by PEAK Grantmaking and Frontline Solutions found that 56% of funders had a formal equity statement.
+When PEAK conducted a flash survey of its members, it found that so far only around 10% of funders are reporting that they are collecting any demographic data for leaders and nonprofits or beneficiaries they serve.
+The focus on demographic data is essential if philanthropy truly wants to assess and improve its track record on equity and inclusion. - Move money simply and equitable.12 Adapt grantmaking processes, procedures, technology, and communication.12 To ensure that philanthropy's response is equitable, take into account communities that have been marginalized or left out of traditional grantmaking practices. - Track your grants' intended impact and community reach.
+Nonprofits may easily share key details about who they are, whom they serve, and any specific COVID-19 response.12 - Allocate money to organizations led by Black, Indigenous and people of color (BIPOC) communities. - Be transparent by sharing your giving and program data.